VSArchive/Twitter-Bot/README.md

 * Create a twitter developer account
 * Create a app
-* Fill details in keys.py
+* Fill details in .env file

 # Linux
 In Terminal